hyperledger/firefly-tokens-erc20-erc721/README.md

 - `GET /receipt/:id` - Get receipt for a previous request

-## Retry behaviour

-Most short-term outages should be handled by the blockchain connector.
-For example if the blockchain node returns `HTTP 429` due to rate limiting it is the blockchain connector's responsibility to use appropriate back-off retries to attempt to make the required blockchain call successfully.

-There are cases where the token connector may need to perform it's own back-off retry for a blockchain action.
-For example if the blockchain connector microservice has crashed and is in the process of restarting just as the token connector is trying to query an NFT token URI to enrich a token event, if the token connector doesn't perform a retry then the event will be returned without the token URI populated.

-The token connector has configurable retry behaviour for all blockchain related calls.
-By default the connector will perform up to 15 retries with a back-off interval between each one.
-The default first retry interval is 100ms and doubles up to a maximum of 10s per retry interval.
-Retries are only performed where the error returned from the REST call matches a configurable regular expression retry condition.
-The default retry condition is `._ECONN._` which ensures retries take place for common TCP errors such as `ECONNRESET` and `ECONNREFUSED`.

-Setting the retry condition to "" disables retries.
-The configurable retry settings are:

-- `RETRY_BACKOFF_FACTOR` (default `2`)
-- `RETRY_BACKOFF_LIMIT_MS` (default `10000`)
-- `RETRY_BACKOFF_INITIAL_MS` (default `100`)
-- `RETRY_CONDITION` (default `.*ECONN.*`)
-- `RETRY_MAX_ATTEMPTS` (default `15`)

 ## Running the service

 The easiest way to run this service is as part of a stack created via